pág. 8796

 Excerpt 26 and excerpt 27 show that making their own images for comics was more enjoyable for

--made ones.
+students than using ready-made ones.
 So, they chose images and created stories based on their own

 thoughts, ideas, experiences, and preferences.
 The fun and interactive nature of digital comics also